Siteseen Logo

 March 8, 1802 by passing the 1802 Judiciary Act.
 The 1802 Judiciary Act effectively reversed the Federalist law of 1801 and turned the clock back to the law according to the Judiciary Act of 1789.
 The Jefferson administration also got rid of many other Federalist officials by repealing the Internal Revenue Act.
 "Jefferson got repealed all the direct federal taxes passed by the Federalists and boasted that ordinary Americans would never see a federal tax collector in their whole lives."

-1801 Judiciary Act for kids: Midnight Judges - Judicial Review
+1801 Judiciary Act: Midnight Judges - Judicial Review

 The case of Marbury v.
 Madison set the precedent that the federal judiciary could review the acts of the other two branches of government.
 This principle became known as judicial review